alankrantas/micropython-BPIBIT/README.md

 * pins can be referenced via micro:bit pin numbers, which is easier to remember and will be mapped to corresponding ESP32 pins;
 * most functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.

 And sorry, no text scrolling/number displaying.
-I'll try to figure it out in the future.
-MicroPython also currently does not support Bluetooth-related functions.
+There are simply not enough memory to implement the whole ASCII font library in the module.

 This module has been tested on <b>BPI:bit v1.4</b> and <b>MicroPython for ESP32 v1.11-37</b>.